patevs/dotfiles/docs/npm-globals.md

 * [`dependency-check`](https://github.com/dependency-check-team/dependency-check) Checks which modules you have used in your code and then makes sure they are listed as dependencies.
 * [`emma-cli`](https://github.com/maticzav/emma-cli) Terminal assistant to find and install node packages.
 * [`install-peerdeps`](https://github.com/nathanhleung/install-peerdeps) CLI to install an NPM package and its peer dependencies automatically.
+* [`ncc`](https://github.com/vercel/ncc) CLI for compiling a Node.js module into a single file, together with all its dependencies.
 * [`node-clinic`](https://github.com/nearform/node-clinic) An Open Source Node.js performance profiling suite.
 * [`npm-audit-helper`](https://github.com/rouanw/npm-audit-helper) Helps you understand and work through npm audit results.
 * [`npm-check`](https://github.com/dylang/npm-check) Check for outdated, incorrect, and unused dependencies.